 And with that, you are good to go, and your Bing Shopping feed is ready!

-Advanced Bing Shopping Ads Features and Tools
+Advanced Microsoft Bing Shopping Ads Features and Tools

-Bing Shopping Ads are equipped with several advanced features and tools designed to enhance campaign performance:
+Microsoft Bing Shopping Ads are equipped with several advanced features and tools designed to enhance campaign performance:

 1. Performance Dashboard: This tool offers a quick glance at how your campaigns are doing, including metrics like clicks, impressions, click-through rates (CTR), and the average cost per click (CPC).